some-ip-com/open-someip-spec/src/someip-sd.rst

 .. rst-class:: compact

-* TTL shall be set to the lifetime of the Find Eventgroup Entry.
-After this lifetime the Find Eventgroup Entry shall be considered not existing.
+* TTL shall be set to the lifetime of the Find Eventgroup entry.
+After this lifetime the Find Eventgroup entry shall be considered not existing.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_301